For about fifteen years from the mid 1970's to the late 1980's an annual excursion for a certain group of

 up at the will-call window at the track with a photo ID showing that you're the bona-fide reporter

 that you say you are and so-on; typical of any such operation today.
-Back then the Speedway would just
+But back then the Speedway would

-mail free tickets to any paper that requested them.
-And our local sports editor would talk to his friends at
+just mail free tickets to any paper that requested them.
+And our local sports editor would talk to his friends

 time we were ready to head out we'd have plenty of seats.
 And when we'd set up camp alongside the road